insightLLM/rl-without-gt/README.md

 </p>

 During the initial **15** steps of RL training, the model predominantly focuses on learning the format of mathematical solutions.
-This early phase is crucial, contributing approximately **85%** of the overall performance improvement during the entire RL training process.
+This early phase is crucial, contributing approximately **85%** of the MATH500 performance improvement during the entire RL training process.

 ## Usage